adriancoliba/react-downshift-country/README.md

 # react-downshift-country
-Simple react typeahead for finding countries
+Simple react typeahead for finding countries.
+Built using React with no external UI libraries.